Court of Protection Forms

 As a deputy, it is your responsibility to take out a security bond (insurance policy) against the Office of the Public Guardian.
 This can be done online and once completed you need to give us the policy number so that it can be registered with the Court.
 The fees for this are usually minimal.
 However, a quote can be obtained online easily.

 Here at Seatons, we have a team of legal experts who are willing to guide you through every step of the process.
 We have a wealth of experience dealing with the Court of Protection and can give you, clear, practical and ‘jargon free’ advice on the best action to take.
 We understand that this can be a very difficult time for you and your loved ones so we aim to make the process as seamless and hassle free as possible.
 We also understand that time is limited and we will act quickly and professionally on your behalf.
-So, to get this process started, give us a call for a free no obligation chat with one of our advisors on 0800 3 10 11 12.
+So, to get this process started, contact us today.